thambaru/statefuljs/README.md

-# statefuljs
+#StatefulJS
+##Introduction

-StatefulJS is a plugin depends on jQuery to show manually the state of processes by &lt;button>s (or visible &lt;any>).
+StatefulJS is published under MIT License and depends on jQuery which is to show manually the state of processes by `<button>`s (or visible `<any>`).
+This comes in handy on slow connections or AJAX requests.
+Stateful has deprecated from Bootstrap since since v3.3.5 but if you still need it, clap your hands now.

+##Features

+* Light-weight but powerful.
+* Doesn't harm to your stylings like other plugins.
+* Usable with Twitter-Bootstrap.
+(Adds class `disabled`; so use default or style yourself.)
+* Compatible with WordPress.
+(Used `jQuery` instead `$`)

+##Usage

+All you have to do is to set `data-loading-text` to a prefered text or just leave blank to show default "Loading...".
+Delay of the toggle can be also set in milliseconds with `data-loading-delay` but it's optional with default 3000ms (3 secs).

+Note: attribute `data-loading-text=""` is a must.